Arwa-Fawzy/Assembler-python-/README.md

 [1] M. Mano, “Computer System Architecture,” Pearson Publisher, 3rd Edition, 1992.

 ## Credits
 This project was created by Mostafa Soliman and Osama Adel, 12 Decemeber 2020.
+This code was written by Arwa Fawzy, 5 December 2022.